adrianrudnik/pushover-cli/README.md

 pushover-cli push --attachment result.png "daily report"
 ```

-Please be graceful with the maxmium size of the image, the given example of `4000x4000` is just the maximum that could be reached, the finak `+repage` will reduce the image size to the actual content while still respecting the maximum size.
+Please be graceful with the maximum size of the image, the given example of `4000x4000` is just the maximum that could be reached, the final `+repage` will reduce the image size to the actual content while still respecting the maximum size.

 ## Related documentations